 Provider Education is offered throughout the year.
-All online education can be found on our website at PAHealthWellness.com (please navigate to the For Providers section and select Provider Training).
+All online education can be found on our website at PAHealthWellness.com (Provider Training).
 It is our goal at PA Health & Wellness to develop and maintain a Provider Network that is knowledgeable and experienced in treating and supporting Participants in Community HealthChoices.
 PA Health & Wellness includes feedback gathered from Providers, Participants, advocates, direct care worker representatives, and family members in design and implementation of the annual provider education offered.
-If you have any feedback on the training or have suggestions on how it can be improved, please email us at PHWProviderRelations@PAHealthWellness.com or call us at 1-844-626-6813.
+If you have any feedback on the training or have suggestions on how it can be improved, please email us at ProviderTraining@PAHealthWellness.com or call us at 1-844-626-6813.